twogg-git/java-kalah/README.md

 # java-kalah
-Paying around with Java and a Kalah(6,6) game
+Paying around with Java and a Kalah(6,6) game.

 The general rules of the game are explained on Wikipedia: https://en.wikipedia.org/wiki/Kalah.